 - First Aid and Basic Life Support certification

-- Hold a valid driver’s license with the ability to drive camp vehicles, towing canoe trailers at times
+- Hold a valid driver’s license with the ability to drive camp vehicles, tow canoe trailers at times

-- Rustic housing and food is provided when programs are in session; staff are responsible for assisting with some meal preparation and clean up
+- Rustic housing and food are provided when programs are in session; staff are responsible for assisting with some meal preparation and clean up

-Apply online at umaine.edu/tanglewood/employment/apply.
-For more information please contact email@example.com
+Apply online at https://extension.umaine.edu/tanglewood/online-application-form/ For more information please contact email@example.com